TIE fighter: Depiction

-Star Wars literature states that Grand Moff Tarkin commissioned Sienar Fleet Systems to design and manufacture the Twin Ion Engine line edition (TIE/ln) space superiority starfighter and most TIE variants.
-Tarkin specified that the TIE had to be fast, maneuverable, energy-efficient, and inexpensive; simply put they are meant to be easily mass-produced and engage in swarm tactics, with the expectation of being expendable assets that would be lost in combat.
+Grand Moff Tarkin commissioned Sienar Fleet Systems to design and manufacture the original TIE fighter and most TIE variants.
+Tarkin specified that the TIE had to be fast, maneuverable, energy-efficient, inexpensive, and produce a distinctive sound to strike fear into the Empire's enemies; they are meant to be easily mass-produced and engage in swarm tactics, with the expectation of being expendable assets that would be lost in combat.
 To meet these requirements, Sienar incorporated aspects of the V-wing and Jedi interceptor into the new starfighter.

-TIE fighters have two hexagonal wings fitted with solar panels which power a twin ion engine (TIE) system.
-This engine system accelerates ionized gases at a substantial fraction of lightspeed along almost any vector, affording the ships tremendous speed and maneuverability albeit with limited fuel reserves.
-The wings are also structurally sound enough to double as landing gear and feature repulsorlifts for take-off and landing, though TIE fighters are designed to be launched and recovered by cycling storage racks used by Imperial starships and garrisons.
-The TIE fighter's primary weapons are a pair of laser cannons tied to a secondary generator and mated with an advanced targeting computer which assists the pilot in hitting other fast-moving starfighters.
-The fighter does not possess deflector shields, and while its light armoring is proof against small arms and glancing micrometeoroids a direct hit from a laser cannon will destroy it, encouraging pilots to shoot first and make their shots count.
-The TIE fighter also lacks a hyperdrive, not only to save on weight and cost but to discourage defection.
-Although the TIE fighter's cockpit is pressurized and equipped with oxygen scrubbers to prevent corrosion, it lacks life-support systems, requiring pilots to wear special flight suits.
-TIE fighters are equipped with ejection seats, though in older Legends sources there was disagreement on this issue.
+TIE fighters have two wings fitted with solar panels that power a twin ion engine (TIE) system.
+This engine system accelerates ionized gases at a substantial fraction of lightspeed along almost any vector, affording the ships tremendous speed and maneuverability, albeit with limited fuel reserves.
+The wings are strong enough to double as landing gear and feature repulsorlifts for take-off and landing, though TIE fighters are designed to be launched and recovered by cycling storage racks used by Imperial starships and garrisons.
+The basic TIE fighter's primary weapon is a pair of laser cannons tied to a dedicated power generator and targeting computer.
+The TIE fighter lacks a hyperdrive, not only to save on weight and cost but also to discourage defection.
+To reduce costs and increase maneuverability, most TIE variants lack deflector shields; vulnerable to direct hits from enemy starfighters, this further encourages pilots to shoot first and accurately.

-Star Wars literature also holds that TIE fighter pilots are considered an elite group within the Imperial Navy, relying on their quick reflexes and fearlessness to survive multiple tours of duty.
+TIE fighter pilots are considered elite within the Imperial Navy, relying on their quick reflexes and fearlessness to survive multiple tours of duty.
 Training involves hundreds of flight hours learning to coordinate as a team and intense psychological conditioning to put the accomplishment of their mission above other considerations.
-As such most TIE fighter pilots have a life expectancy of less than a year.
-TIE fighter pilots wear self-contained flight suits with life-support systems connected to reinforced vacuum-sealed flight helmets.
-These helmets feature ship-linked communications and displays.
+As such, most TIE fighter pilots have a life expectancy of less than a year.
+Django Wexler hoped his short story in The Empire Strikes Back: From a Certain Point of View anthology (2017) would help readers "think about the fact that most TIE fighter pilots are probably unfortunate conscripts with families who love them."
+Because their cockpits lack life-support systems, TIE fighter pilots wear self-contained flight suits connected to reinforced vacuum-sealed flight helmets.
+The pressurized flight suit also protects the pilot when forced to eject into space.

-TIE variants

-In addition to the standard TIE/ln fighter (also available as the TIE Light Duty training craft, as seen in the Jump to Lightspeed expansion pack to Star Wars Galaxies), a variety of other TIE craft appear throughout the films.